jasonbisson/gcp_cloud_identity_groups/README.md

 1. Creating an identity for former employee will create policy issues for most organizations.
 1. Avoids using a license (Cloud Identity or Workspace) for a former employee.

+If you have no idea what a conflict account is the best guide is found [here](https://www.goldyarora.com/google-conflicting-accounts-guide/).

 ## Prerequisites

 ### Terraform plugins